tboutron/TargetVector/README.md

 - TTToolbox
 - SkeletalMeshMerger

+_This is currently a work in progress, and not production-ready_

 # Basic Setup
 Setup for EOS and Dedicated Server

 ## Basis Requirements

-- Unreal Engine 5 built from github Source Code
+- Unreal Engine 5.0.2 or later built from github Source Code
-- Visual Studio
+- Visual Studio 2017 or newer
+- clang -20 13.0.1

 ## Unreal Engine 5 Source Build Setup